ethanlabs101/neowave-lua/README.md

 - ├── theme/
 - ├── neowave.lua                # Entrypoint script; run neowave from terminal
 - └── README.md                  # You are here!
+> Note: Unlike the Bash version, Lua does not require a temporary config file.
+All tables and memory-based settings are handled dynamically.

 ---